TykTechnologies/tyk-docs/tyk-docs/content/tyk-developer-portal/dynamic-client-registration.md

 Usually an extension of the Identity provider host URL

 7. Initial registration access token (optional)
 The use of an initial access token is only required when the authorisation server limits the parties that can register a client.
+The value comes from IdP.

 🎉 All done!